scil/LaravelFly/readme.md

 - Extra speed improvements such as middlewares cache, view path cache.

 - Check server info at /laravel-fly/info.
-(This feture is under dev and more infomations will be available.)
+It's better to view json response in Firefox, instead of Chrome or IE. (This feture is under dev and more infomations will be available.)

 ## Quick Start